chanm003/spfx2016/README.md

 | ~/Desktop/spfx2016/sharepoint/solution/sp-2016.sppkg |               App Catalog                |
 | ~/Desktop/spfx2016/temp/deploy/\*                    | Document library/folder that you created |

-### Add an App in Site Contents, Create Site Page, Insert Web Part
+### Go to Site Contents to Add your App, then Create Site Page, Insert Web Part on the Site Page

 TBD